-- Give students a digital timer to track their drop time.
-Students will count how many seconds their paper-copter takes to reach the ground after it is released from the set height.
+- Students will count how many seconds their paper-copter takes to reach the ground after it is released from the set height.
 Explain that paper-copters must be dropped, and groups cannot toss the copters up to a higher height to try to gain more time.
-Students will compare the time of the Ist and 2nd test in a bar graph in their notebooks and determine whether their first or second prototype was more successful.
+Students will compare the time of the Ist and 2nd tests in a bar graph in their notebooks and determine whether their first or second prototype was more successful.
 Demonstrate this test process for students using a template. - Explain that the paper-copter needs to drop as slowly as possible so that the supplies are not damaged when it hits the ground.
 You can relate the need for this to parachutes.